infectedByCode/msd-news-client/README.md

 This frontend [React](https://reactjs.org/) App works with a backend API created with NodeJS and Express.
 This API can be seen [here](https://msd-news.herokuapp.com/api) and the GitHub repository can be [found here]('https://github.com/infectedByCode/news-site').

-Before clone, you may with to visit the demo for the app [here]('www.google.com').
+Before cloning, you may with to visit the demo for the app [here](https://newsbits.netlify.com/).

 ## Getting Started